 As we mentioned in our last blog, our teeth are surprisingly complex.
 We mentioned that our teeth are made out of several distinctive components, including enamel, dentin, cementum, and pulp.
 Today, we’re going to take some time to talk about different types of teeth that occupy the mouth.
-Humans, like many other mammals, have four distinctive types of teeth: Incisors, canines, premolars, and molars (which include our wisdom teeth).
+Humans, like many other mammals, have four distinct types of teeth: Incisors, canines, premolars, and molars (which include our wisdom teeth).
 For today’s dental blog, let’s take a look at the form and function of each of these various tooth shapes:

 The Functionality of Different Tooth Shapes